Suryo Agung Wibowo

 Suryo Agung Wibowo (born 8 October 1983) is an Indonesian sprinter who specializes in the 100 metres.
-Dubbed as "the Fastest Man in Southeast Asia," his personal best time, also the current Southeast Asian Games record, is 10.17 seconds achieved at the 2009 Southeast Asian Games in Laos.
+Dubbed as "the Fastest Man in Southeast Asia," his personal best time, also the current SEA Games record, is 10.17 seconds achieved at the 2009 SEA Games in Laos.

 He competed at the 2003 World Indoor Championships, the 2003 World Championships and the 2008 Olympic Games without progressing to the second round.
 In Beijing he placed 6th in his heat in a time of 10.46 seconds.